 The student will locate 2 websites containing information relative to aging and will complete an evaluation form for each website.
 The student will then provide a narrative about each site describing how the site can be useful to an elderly person.
 Each narrative must be at least 1 page.

 The student will conduct 3 interviews, one per category, in each of the following age brackets: young elderly (65–74 years old), middle elderly (75–84 years old), and frail elderly (85 years old and older).
-Upon completion of the interviews, the student will submit a 5–6-page summary paper.
+Upon completion of the interviews, the student will submit a 5–6-page summary paper in APA format.

 The student will schedule a tour of a long-term care facility.
 During this visit, the student will interview the administrator or representative of the facility who conducts the tour.
 Upon the conclusion of the tour and interview, the student will complete a PowerPoint presentation with a minimum of 10 slides that documents his/her experience and the knowledge gained during the tour.

-Each test will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each test will be open-book/open-notes.
-Tests 1 and 4 will contain 50 true/false and multiple-choice questions, and have a 1-hour and 30-minute time limit.
-Tests 2 and 3 will contain 45 true/false and multiple-choice questions as well as 1 essay question, and have a 2-hour and 15-minute time limit.
+Each quiz will cover the Learn material for the modules: weeks in which it is assigned.
+Each quiz will be open-book/open-notes.
+Quiz: Aging Trends and Care Options and Quiz: Nutrition, Oral Care, Sexual Health, and Aging will contain 50 true/false and multiple-choice questions, and have a 1-hour and 30-minute time limit.
+Quiz: Older Adult Health Literacy and Physiological Changes and Quiz: Cognitive, Functional Aging Changes and Drug Use will contain 45 true/false and multiple-choice questions as well as 1 essay question and have a 2-hour and 15-minute time limit.